hapax/hapax.github.io/assets/reality.md

-In a universe so much older, and larger, and stranger, and more complex than anything the old myths prepared us for, we need a new set of stories and meanings to help orient ourselves.
+In a universe so much older, and larger, and stranger, and more complex than anything the old myths prepared us for, we need a new set of stories and meanings to orient us.
 Science provides those meanings; it makes the universe full.

 Ultimately, science is the act of falling in love with